 - Add the chickpeas, tomatoes, cinnamon stick and 1/4 cup of water, mix well (shown above right and below), turn heat to low and simmer at a gentle boil for 15 – 20 minutes, stirring occasionally.
 Add a little more water if you prefer a saucier chickpea stew.
 Remove cinnamon stick and stir in the lemon juice.

 And that’s it, pictured below, is the finished chickpea stew.
 It’s an easy 30-minute weeknight meal made in 1 pot that’s both healthy and delicious!

 Serve with rice of choice – basmati, jasmine or brown rice all work well.
+Try this cilantro lime rice for over the top flavor.
 Couscous is also an option.
 I especially love it with quinoa for extra fiber and protein!

 And for scooping and soaking, this easy Vegan Naan Bread is perfect!